simplworld/simpl.world.website/_docs/overview.md

 ---
-title: Architecture Overview
+title: Simpl Overview
 permalink: /docs/overview/
 layout: docs
-description: Simpl Architecture Overview
+description: Simpl Overview
 ---

-## Architecture Overview
+## Simpl Overview

 In practice, there will always be a single instance of The `Simpl-Games-API` service, and for every simulation you will write a model service, and a frontend service.
 The browser will use the frontend service for the static assets